B-rum-o/BP-Commands-1.0.0_Minecraft-1.16/README.md

 - bpcommands.discord - at this permission you can use command /discord
 - bpcommands.web - at this permission you can use command /web
 - bpcommands.ts3 - at this permission you can use command /ts3
-- bpcommands.version - at this permission you can use command /bp-version

 ### How to add on server ? ###